 Please check out one of our meetings to learn more about us and our project.
 We have meetings twice a month, every first Tuesday in Cambridge, and third Tuesday in Malden.
 Specific information is on our MeetUp page.

 We are a group of residents of the city of Malden and the Metro North Boston area who have gathered together to build a cohousing community.
 Working as our own developer, we hired architects French/2D and Neshamkin French to design a three-story building with 30 studio-to-three bedroom units near the center of Malden at 368 Pleasant Street.

 Most of us didn’t know each other initially, but as we’ve worked together through the development process, we’ve begun building relationships as we approach construction and move-in.

-We are families, couples and singles who have decided to form a community together.
-Some of us knew each other before the project started and others joined without knowing anyone.
-Our interests include cooking, gardening, making music, and just spending time catching up.
+As families, couples, and singles, we represent four generations.
+We have a wide variety of interests, which include cooking, gardening, making music, and just spending time together.
 Some of us work, some are in school, and some are retired.

 We value neighborliness, good communication, and thoughtfulness.
 It is important to us to have the support of our neighbors when need arises.
 And have the opportunity to age in place.
 We look forward to becoming part of the greater Malden community.
 To learn more about us.